sagemath/trac_to_gh/Issue 2587.md

 # Issue 2587: [with 2-line patch, needs review] subgroup of a permutation group is so slow it's silly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2587

 Original creator: rlm